solliancenet/microsoft-mysql-developer-guide/06_Securing/06_01_Networking.md

 ### Private Link

 Both MySQL PaaS offerings support public connectivity, which permits certain hosts to access the instance over the public internet.
-However most organization will want to utilize private connectivity which limits access to an Azure virtual network deployment.
+However, most organizations will want to utilize private connectivity which limits access to an Azure virtual network deployment.
 The difference between public and private access is addressed in the [network security document.](./06_01_Networking.md)

 To limit access to the Azure Database for MySQL to internal Azure resources, enable [Private Link](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-private-link).
 Private Link will ensure that the MySQL instance will be assigned a private IP rather than a public IP address.